-All Hands on Deck Maritime Training have been conducting maritime training and assessment since 2004 and each year we train over 1500 candidates in a wide variety of maritime courses including NSW Maritime Boat & PWC Licences, Coxswain Course, General Purpose Hand (Deckhand) Training, Coastal Navigation, Marine Engine Driver Grade III (MEDIII) as well as Marine Radio.
+All Hands on Deck Maritime Training have been conducting maritime training and assessment since 2004 and each year we train over 1500 candidates in a wide variety of maritime courses including NSW Maritime Boat & PWC Licences, Coxswain Course, General Purpose Hand (Deckhand) Training, Coastal Navigation as well as Marine Radio.

 All commercial certificate courses that we conduct are Nationally Recognised and candidates attend our courses from all Australian States.